Jean Jacques Henner Biography | Oil Painting Reproductions

 3-15-1829 Bernwiller, FRA – 7-23-1905 Paris, FRABack to Artist IndexView Artists Paintings

-Jean Jacques Henner began his studies in art as a pupil of Michel-Martin Drolling and François-Édouard Picot.
-In 1848, he entered the École des Beaux Arts in Paris, and took the Prix de Rome with a painting of Adam and Eve finding the Body of Abel in 1858.
-In Rome, he was guided by Flandrin, and painted four pictures for the gallery at Colmar among other works.
+Jean-Jacques Henner began his studies in art as a pupil of Michel-Martin Drolling and François-Édouard Picot.
+In 1848, he entered the École des Beaux-Arts in Paris and took the Prix de Rome with a painting of Adam and Eve Finding the Body of Abel in 1858.
+With the scholarship from the Ecole he went to Rome, where he was a student of Flandrin, and painted four pictures for the gallery at Colmar among other works.

-Jean Jacques Henner then began his career at the Salon with success, combining orders of portraits and purchases by the State.
+Jean-Jacques Henner then began his career at the Paris Salon with success, combining orders of portraits and purchases by the State.
 He first exhibited Bather Asleep at the Salon in 1863.
-At the Salon of 1865, Henner was awarded a medal with his last consignment from Rome, Chaste Susanna (1865), now in the Musée d'Orsay.
-Later, the art of Jean-Jacques Henner becomes especially emblematic by his representations of reddish women, naked, located in scarcely sketched landscapes like Les Naïades, L'Eglogue 'or even his sleeping Nymph.
+At the Salon of 1865, Henner was awarded a medal with his last consignment of paintings he had done in Rome, The Chaste Susannah.
+Afterward, the art of Jean-Jacques Henner becomes emblematic by his representations fixation of red haired women, naked, against scarcely painted landscapes like Les Naïades, L'Eglogue Esquisse 'or even his sleeping Nymph.

-Influenced: Dimitrie Serafim, Louise Abbéma, Juana Romani, Octavie Paul, Marie-Louise Petiet, Léonie de Bazelaire
+Painters Jean-Jacques Henner Influenced: Dimitrie Serafim, Louise Abbéma, Juana Romani, Octavie Paul, Marie-Louise Petiet, Léonie de Bazelaire.

 He Traveled To Italy.